SparebankenVest/azure-key-vault-to-kubernetes/README.md

 It is possible to give the Controller and/or the Env Injector specific credentials to authenticate with Azure Key Vault.

-The authentication requirements for the Key Vault Controller and Env Injector are covered below.
+The authentication requirements for the Controller and Env Injector are covered below.

 #### Custom Authentication for the Controller